Zack-Fleming/OpenPlayer/README.md

 OpenPlayer's open-source nature will also allows users to see that the developer, i.e. me, or contributors have not hidden features with potentially nefarious purposes.
 Think of software or games that were found to hide Bitcoin mining software within itself.

-Also, OpenPlayer also contains many customizations for the GUI elements.
+Also, OpenPlayer also contains many customization for the GUI elements.
 Users will be able to change the majority of UI elements, from the color, font, and size of text, listing styles of media, and the used icons and images of the application as well.

 ### Monetization